bwitting/homebridge-ttlock/README.md

 * On Homebridge load, plugin will get all locks from TTLock account and add them to Homebridge (if they are not already cached)
 * Use Homekit to lock and unlock your locks!
+* Homekit will show warning when lock has low battery (customize in plugin configuration)

 <br><br>

 # Planned Backlog

-* Get/update battery stat for each lock from API
 * Better handle condition when gateway is busy
 * Expose each lock to config and allow more customization